 Camp will take place July 16-20 on the campus of Baylor University.

-"He comes with great experience both as a player and coach, having been an assistant with us and at Northwestern, and the director of coaching for the Chicago Sockers girls' program," head coach Marci Jobson said.
+"He comes with great experience both as a player and coach, having been an assistant with us and at Northwestern, and the director of coaching for the Chicago Sockers girls' program," Marci Jobson said.
 "Not only does he know talent, but he is also great at developing the talent he already is working with.
 Chuck has a magnetic personality and his players love to play for him."

 During his one season at Northern Illinois, Codd helped NIU to post the program's best record since 1998 at 10-5-5 and advanced to the MAC Tournament semifinals for the second consecutive year.